The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DETAILS ON TYPE I GRBS

-\paragraph{GRB 060801.}This was a double-spiked burst (with a possible faint third peak) localized by \emph{Swift}, which slewed to the burst immediately \citep{RacusinGCN060801}.
+\paragraph{GRB 060801.}This was a double-spiked burst (with a possible faint third peak) localized by \emph{Swift}, which slewed to the burst immediately \citep{RacusinGCN060801A}.
 It was also detected by \emph{Suzaku WAM}.
 No extended emission was detected, $\TNT=0.5\pm0.1$ s, and the burst is one of the hardest \emph{Swift} has ever detected \citep[][their Figure 1]{SatoGCN060801, HjorthMessenger}.
-Follow-up revealed no optical afterglow \citep{BrownGCN060801, DuschaGCN060801, PiranomonteGCN060801B}, but within the revised XRT error circle \citep{ButlerGCN060801} only a single galaxy was found \citep{Castro-TiradoGCN060801}, lying at a redshift of $z=1.1304$ \citep{BergerHighzSGRB}, making this the most distant Type I GRB with a secure redshift.
+Follow-up revealed no optical afterglow \citep[][this work]{BrownGCN060801, DuschaGCN060801}.
+There was initial confusion concerning the XRT error circle \citep{ButlerGCN060801, RacusinGCN060801B}, with two extended sources lying nearby, labeled ``B'' and ``D'' \citep{Castro-TiradoGCN060801}.
+Galaxy B, the brighter one, lies at a redshift of $z=1.1304$ \citep{BergerHighzSGRB}, no redshift is known for D. We find positions of RA = 14:12:01.26, Dec=+16:58:56.0 for B, RA = 14:12:01.43, Dec=+16:58:54.5 for D, with errors of 0\farcs3 for each.
+Comparing this with the final UVOT-enhanced XRT position (RA = 14:12:01.30, Dec=+16:58:54.0, error 1\farcs5) and the final (SDSS-calibrated) Butler position (RA = 14:12:01.35, Dec=+16:58:53.7, error 2\farcs4), we find that for the UVOT-enhanced position, the offset of both galaxies are almost identical (2\farcs$09\pm1$\farcs53, 2\farcs$01\pm1$\farcs53 for B and D, respectively), while for the Butler position, D is actually closer (2\farcs$67\pm2$\farcs42, 1\farcs$44\pm2$\farcs42 for B and D, respectively).
+Still, the much brighter magnitude of B makes it a significantly more likely host galaxy, making this the most distant Type I GRB with a reasonably secure redshift.
+We use the UVOT-enhanced position to determine the offset.